microsoft/live-share/docs/reference/linux.md

 ### Details on required libraries

-> **Critical Note:** One critical note for **all distributions** is that you will need a version of **curl/libcurl with Kerberos support** in it or you will see sign in failures even after dependencies are installed.
-Supported distributions have this support in their libcurl/curl packages, but if you've custom compiled curl be sure Kerberos support is included.
+> **Critical Note:**  Using Live Share on any distribution of Linux will require **curl/libcurl with Kerberos support** compiled in it or you will see sign in failures.
+Supported distributions have this support in their base libcurl/curl packages, but if you've custom compiled curl be sure Kerberos support is included.
+Other unsupported distributions may require additional steps.

+#### Debian / Ubuntu

 Visual Studio Live Share uses the .NET Core runtime which requires a number of libraries be installed.
 The following libraries may be missing from certain **Debian/Ubuntu** distributions or derivatives: